PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 ```
 You get a ..\Debug\netcoreapp2.0\win10-Arm folder with and .exe in it

-OK, if this is working, now we need to package it all up with all these depenancies for deplyment to the Win10IoT device
+OK, if this is working, now we need to package it all up with all these dependencies for deployment to the Win10IoT device
 Because of above, maybe issue? use below to publish
 ```sh
 dotnet.exe publish -r win10-arm